aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### They have the potential

 Microsoft is still a step ahead in term of busines intergration and they also have awesome associated services like [Visual Studio App Center](https://appcenter.ms).
-They now have to improve a lot their mobile development tools else Flutter will become the new standard for mobile (*maybe software?*) development .
+They now have to improve a lot their mobile development tools otherwise Flutter will become the new standard for mobile (*maybe software?*) development .

 ### A crucial year for cross-platform development